bcakmakoglu/vue-flow/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/bcakmakoglu/revue-flow)

 This repo is still a big construction site with nothing really finished.
-Please check out [React Flow](https://reactflow.dev/) if you like the idea.
+Please check out [revue Flow](https://reactflow.dev/) if you like the idea.

 ### Motivation
-Seeing as many libraries exist in the React ecosystem and Vue sadly does not get the same love and attention, I decided to port the React Flow library to Vue.js.
+Seeing as many libraries exist in the revue ecosystem and Vue sadly does not get the same love and attention, I decided to port the revue Flow library to Vue.js.

-### Usage
+## Usage
+Check the React Flow docs for usage.
+It's really the same.

-## Vue3
+### Vue3
 ```bash
 # install revue flow
 $ yarn add @braks/revue-flow